Superintendent Payment Disclosure

 Definition of Severance Payment

-When a former superintendent remains employed by a school district in another capacity or contracts with a school district to provide the district services, payments to this superintendent may be severance payments, in whole or in part, if the payments are compensation for the early termination of a prior employment agreement.
+When a former superintendent remains employed by the school district or open-enrollment charter school in another capacity or contracts with the school district or open-enrollment charter school to provide the school services, payments to this superintendent may be severance payments, in whole or in part, if the payments are compensation for the early termination of a prior employment agreement.

 Severance payments also include any payment for actual or threatened litigation involving or related to the employment contract.

 Requirements for Reporting Severance Payments

-If a district makes a payment to a superintendent who is departing early, the district must file a Superintendent Payment Disclosure Form (PDF, 185 KB) with the Texas Education Agency (TEA).
-The district does not have to file the form for a payment already earned and payable under the terms of a terminated employment contract, such as a payment for accrued vacation.
+If an independent school district or open-enrollment charter school makes a payment to a superintendent who is departing early, the school must file a Superintendent Payment Disclosure Form (PDF, 185 KB) with the Texas Education Agency (TEA).
+The school does not have to file the form for a payment already earned and payable under the terms of a terminated employment contract.

 The form must be filed not later than the 60th day after the earlier of the following events:

-- The district executes the agreement to make the payment.
+- The independent school district or open-enrollment charter school executes the agreement to make the payment.

-- The district makes any payment under such an agreement.
+- The independent school district or open-enrollment charter school makes any payment under such an agreement.

 The interim superintendent, new superintendent, or school board president is responsible for timely filing of the Superintendent Payment Disclosure Form (PDF, 185 KB).
-The district must file the form regardless of whether the district considers a payment to be a severance payment as that term is defined in 19 TAC 105.1021(a).
+The school must file the form regardless of whether the school considers a payment to be a severance payment as that term is defined in 19 TAC 105.1021(a).

 Redacting Personal Data Identifiers in Electronically Filed Documents